 What will my child learn about in History this year?

 Students will study skills and concepts that historians need to be successful at Key Stage 3 and Key Stage 4 (GCSE).
 This will be accessed through studying ‘the Tollund Man’.
 This introduces students to using historical evidence effectively to reach a hypothesis.
+Students will also study chronology and evidence.

 The Middle Ages 1066-1485